Julian Theobald

-Julian Theobald (born 11 November 1984 in Giessen) is a racing driver from Germany.
+Julian Theobald (born 11 November 1984 in Giessen) is a German former racing driver.

 Career

 Formula König

 After a long karting career, Theobald stepped up to single-seaters in 2002, racing in the Formula König series in his native Germany.
 After finishing 23rd in his first season in the category, he improved to eleventh place the following year, finishing one point ahead of his younger brother, Johannes.

 Formula Renault 2.0

 2004 saw Theobald move up to the Formula Renault 2000 Germany series.
 In his eleven races in the championship, he scored 23 points to be classified in 28th position.

 Formula Three

 In 2005, Theobald graduated to Formula Three, racing in the German Formula Three Championship for the same SMS Seyffarth Junior Team as his brother Johannes.
 After starting the year with a Renault–powered Dallara F302, he switched to a Dallara F303–Mercedes after the fifth round at the Nürburgring.
 He finished the season just outside the championship's top ten in eleventh place, with the highlight being a fastest lap at the penultimate round at the Lausitzring.

 For 2006, Theobald continued in Formula Three, this time moving to the Formula Three Euroseries.
 He was entered into the new Trophy Class for cars used between 2002 and 2004.
 Despite only taking part in half of the seasons' twenty races due to budget constraints, Theobald secured the Trophy Class title after the seventh round of the year at Zandvoort, taking six class wins from ten races in the process.